Remote Teaching Resources at BU

 On March 17, 2020, in an unprecedented move reflective of these uncertain times, Boston University leadership announced extension of remote teaching and learning through the end of the spring semester.
 Read the BU Today story.

-The following resources were created to assist our BU faculty community as we transition to remote teaching and learning.
+The following resources were created to assist our BU faculty community with the transition to remote teaching and learning.

 Digital Learning & Innovation aims to support faculty in providing continuity in high quality learning experiences for BU’s students during times of campus closures.
 In support, the Center for Teaching & Learning prepared this guide to help faculty ensure educational continuity.
 Access the guide.